shayyan52470/virtual-vs-physical-mail-threats/README.md

+# My COMP6441 Assignment Submission for 2025
+This is my best attempt with the short time that I had.
+I was working on a bunch of stuff before this and had to get this up and running quickly.
+I had some of the code and boilerplate done before this code was uploaded.
+So there will be a disconnect.

+The webpage and stuff has been produced, but I prefer to run it using npm run dev to make life easier...

+Music and stuff can be changed by changing out the file.
+I just chose something random for now but I am sure there is a lot more I could have done.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.